netgroup/rose/docs/README.md

 The work concerns the deployment of arbitrary overlay topologies over multiple testbeds and the Service Function Chaining using SRv6 (IPv6 Segment Routing): “TIE-SR: Testbeds IntErconnections with L2 overlays – SRv6 for SFC” (see slides: https://goo.gl/utvxzF).

-TODO: Add the links to the repos
+TODO: Add the links to these repos:

--  test-rdcl the webgui, it produces a json representation of the topology it also offers a web URL to receive the notification from openbaton
+-  **test-rdcl** the webgui, it produces a json representation of the topology it also offers a web URL to receive the notification from openbaton
-- dreamer-topology-parser-and-validator it is a library to parse the json representation of the topology
+- **dreamer-topology-parser-and-validator** it is a library to parse the json representation of the topology
-- softfire-tiesr-deployer it produces the configuration files to setup the VMs, in particular to create the vxlan tunnels
+- **softfire-tiesr-deployer** it produces the configuration files to setup the VMs, in particular to create the vxlan tunnels
-- softfire-tiesr-scripts these scripts are run over the VMs, they take into account the configuration files and consequently setup the VM
+- **softfire-tiesr-scripts** these scripts are run over the VMs, they take into account the configuration files and consequently setup the VM

 ### pyroute2 extensions to support SRv6